-So if you're looking for a little A/W 19 vibe, rest assured you don't have to spend a fortune, but you should still spend wisely.
-Try to seek out pieces that feel like they'll work with what you already have nestled away in the depths of your closet (if in doubt, go home and try items on with at least three other outfits to see if your purchase is versatile enough).
+So if you're looking for a little autumn/winter 2021 vibe, rest assured you don't have to spend a fortune, but you should still spend wisely.
+Try to seek out pieces that feel like they'll work with what you already have nestled away in the depths of your closet.
+(If in doubt, go home and try items on with at least three other outfits to see if your purchase is versatile enough.)
 Don't buy something so niche and specific that it requires a full outfit build around it.
 Why?
 Because you'll end up putting down more cash than you'd intended to, and you could've just bought something special and luxe instead.

 One of the best ways to make sensible purchases that go the distance is to keep things relatively pared-back.
-Or you could just follow my guidance on the kind of items that can look expensive even on a lean budget… I've pulled together some example ensembles you can craft without denting your credit card.
+Or you could just follow my guidance on the kind of items that can look expensive even on a lean budget… I've pulled together some example ensembles you can craft without denting your credit card this autumn.
 Keep scrolling to see and shop them.

 In general, if you pick a family of colours and wear them head to toe, you're going to look slick.
 This is especially true for shades of white, beige and cream.
 Oh, and a jolt of matte red lipstick will never do you wrong in this instance.

 A trouser suit never fails and will always look premium in a more neutral hue like grey, khaki or tan.
 This could look just as good styled with flats, sneaks or boots.

 When looking for an LBD you can wear all winter long, try to pick something that has a talking point, like the volume in the skirt and sleeves of this Zara one.
 You can then accessorise as wildly or as calmly as you want.